|The Frankfurt-Tipp rating:|

 |Production country:||Großbritannien 2016|

-Although it may sound like a trite phrase, it is true that life sometimes writes the most beautiful stories.
-As for example in the case of the drug-addicted street musician James, who found a new meaning in life through his encounter with the cat Bob and finally made his way off the streets.
-After this story has already become a bestseller in book form, the successful film version is now coming to our cinemas.
+Although it may sound like a hackneyed phrase, it's true that sometimes life writes the best stories.
+Such as in the case of James, a drug-addicted street musician who found a new purpose in life through his encounter with Bob the cat and eventually made it off the streets.
+After this story has already become a bestseller in book form, the successful film adaptation is now coming to our cinemas.

-Luke Treadaway plays the role of James, who gets his last chance from his social worker Val (Joanne Froggatt): a small apartment in which he can stay as long as he stays clean.
-That's becoming increasingly difficult for James.
-But when a stray cat suddenly appears in the small apartment and turns the young man's life completely upside down, James suddenly no longer has to take responsibility only for himself.
-The tomcat he baptises Bob no longer leaves his side and the unequal duo becomes a hit on the streets of London.
-But when Bob disappears one day, James threatens to fall back into his old, self-destructive patterns…
+Luke Treadaway plays the role of James in it, who gets his last chance from his social worker Val (Joanne Froggatt): a small apartment where he is allowed to stay as long as he stays clean.
+James finds this increasingly difficult.
+But when a stray cat suddenly turns up in the small apartment, turning the young man's life completely upside down, James suddenly has to take responsibility for more than just himself.
+The cat, which he christens Bob, does not leave his side and the unequal duo becomes a hit on the streets of London.
+But when Bob disappears one day, James is in danger of falling back into his old, self-destructive patterns.

-But it's also about the fact that Bob led James to make the hard way away from drugs - and that has to be shown with a certain consequence.
-But don't worry: "Bob, the Stray" isn't a depressing social drama - even if there are some dark scenes.
-Rather, the bestselling film adaptation offers a real feel-good cinema with a very nice message and an animal star who really steals the show from everyone!
-Cat lovers, fans of the book and anyone who likes beautiful films about special friendships should not miss this charming film.
-Worth seeing
+But it's also about the fact that Bob led to James making the hard way away from drugs - and that just has to be shown with some consequence.
+But don't worry: Bob the Stray is not a depressing social drama - even if there are some dark scenes.
+Rather, the bestseller adaptation offers real feel-good cinema with a very nice message and an animal star who now really steals the show!
+Cat lovers, fans of the book and everyone who likes beautiful movies about special friendships should not miss this charming film.
+Worth seeing!